How do you become a virtual assistant? Learn how to become a certified virtual assistant and start setting up a virtual assistant business.

 Sharing your virtual assistant rates is usually a personal preference.
 Many VAs post their rates while others don’t.

-This may or may benefit you when a potential client is price shopping, but if you prefer to charge on a project-by-project basis this may not work for you.
+This may or may not benefit you when a potential client is price shopping, but if you prefer to charge on a project-by-project basis this may not work for you.

 #4.
 Your client portfolio